jonshiach/graphics-labs/pages/05_transformations.md

 </video>
 </center>

-3. Use scaling to scale the rectangle so that it grows and shrinks as it is moving.
-Hint: the function $s(t) = 1 + 0.5 \sin(at)$ oscillates between 0.5 and 1.5 as $t$ increases.
+1. Use scaling to scale the rectangle so that it grows and shrinks as it is moving.
+Hint: the function $s = 1 + 0.5 \sin(a \cdot {\tt time})$ oscillates between 0.5 and 1.5 as time increases.
 Experiment with the speed of which the rectangle grows and shrinks by changing the value of $a$.

 <center>
 <video controls muted="true" loop="true" width="500">